mendixlabs/CalendarWidget/README.md

 An integer to set what the first day of the week is, where 0 = Sunday, 1 = Monday, etc.

 #### Custom time format
-The time format for all events.
+Default: h:mm{ - h:mm}.
 For more information: http://fullcalendar.io/docs/text/timeFormat/

 #### Custom date format
 The date format that is shown in the column headings.
 For more information: http://fullcalendar.io/docs/text/columnFormat/